-A: Fees consist of both a State fee and a local fee, and vary depending upon the type of license for which you apply.
-All NEW license applications incur a $11.95 fee for IDEMIA Electronic Fingerprinting to increase to $12.95 beginning July 1st, 2020.
+Fees consist of both a State fee and a local fee, and vary depending upon the type of license for which you apply.
+All new license applications incur a $11.95 fee for IDEMIA Electronic Fingerprinting to increase to $12.95 beginning July 1st, 2020.
 Additionally, ALL license applications incur an IN.gov processing fee of $1.00 plus 2% of the transaction amount added to the price of the service.
-For detailed information on Handgun Licensing fees, click the link to see our Licensing Fee Schedule page.
+For detailed information on Handgun Licensing fees, click the link below.

-A: Fees paid online are only the State fees.
+Fees paid online are only the State fees.
 Local fees cannot be paid online.
 Please contact your local police department or sheriff's office for information on local fee payment policies.
-For detailed information on Handgun Licensing fees, click the link to see our Licensing Fee Schedule page.
+For detailed information on Handgun Licensing fees, click the link below.

-A: Local fees cannot be paid online.
+Local fees cannot be paid online.
 Please contact your local police department or sheriff's office for information on local fee payment policies.
-For detailed information on Handgun Licensing fees, click the link to see our Licensing Fee Schedule page.
+For detailed information on Handgun Licensing fees, click the link below.

-A: For applicants who do not want to use the online service, the applicant will need to bring a certified check or money order to the Indiana State Police Firearms Unit located in Indianapolis Indiana at General Headquarters.
-The address is 100 N. Senate Avenue, Indiana Government Center North room 302
+For applicants who do not want to use the online service, the applicant will need to bring a certified check or money order to the Indiana State Police Firearms Unit located in Indianapolis Indiana at General Headquarters.

-A: A portion of the local fee is refundable if a license is not issued.
+A portion of the local fee is refundable if a license is not issued.
 The entire state fee is refundable if no license is issued.
 However, fees for fingerprinting are not refundable once fingerprinting has been completed.
-For detailed information on Handgun Licensing fees, click the link to see our Licensing Fee Schedule page.
+For detailed information on Handgun Licensing fees, click the link below.

 - If you have any criminal history, your application process will take significantly longer while we verify the disposition(s) of those events.